amydepalma/styledough/README.md

-# styledough
+# Styledough
-Set of HTML and SASS starter files to aid in building base level CSS stylings for a web project.
+Set of HTML, SASS, and JS starter files to aid in building a base level theme for a web project.